 Students pursuing the BMus in theory and composition must choose a concentration in either theory or composition.
-The completion of the requirements for this concentration results in the award of one degree in either theory or composition.
+Students who choose the composition concentration earn one degree in composition.

-Students who select the concentration in composition focus on developing a range of techniques for writing music for diverse genres and media including chamber, orchestra, electronic music, and film and video scoring.
+In the concentration in composition, students focus on developing varied techniques for writing music for assorted genres and media including chamber, orchestra, electronic music, and film and video scoring.
 The School of Music, Dance and Theatre offers students the opportunity to study with composers who have established national and international reputations.

 This program may be used as the first step toward a master's degree or doctorate in music composition or another graduate academic music degree.